 Mary McIntyre B.A .(Bus), Dip.
 Couns, Cert Sandplay Therapy & Symbol Work, Cert IV Architecture, MACA II, Associate of Openground

 My encounter with regular meditation practice began in earnest in 1989 after reading books and pursuing the esoteric and mystical as a young adult.
 I attended several retreats in Plum Village in France in the Vietnamese Mahayana tradition (Thich Nhat Hanh) and found a home in the simplicity.
 I soon left Europe for Sri Lanka and stayed for there seven years where I explored Theravadan and Western Insight traditions before emigrating to Australia in 2003 .
-I am interested in many aspects of meditation and teaching and have delved into different styles with a preference for the pragmatic, natural and unforced attitude.
-Brisbane is my home now working as counsellor/ trauma psychotherapist/ teaching supervisor.
+I am interested in many aspects of meditation and have delved into different styles with a preference for the pragmatic, natural and unforced attitudes inherent in trauma-sensitive mindfulness.
+Brisbane is my home now working as trauma psychotherapist/counsellor/ teaching supervisor.
 I offer MBSR courses and co-lead silent retreats around the country.